AsviniV/Business_Insights_360/README.md

 ## 🧱 Data Modeling
 We adopted a **Snowflake Schema** design for robust performance and scalability.
 Good data modeling is crucial, as all visuals depend on this foundation.

-Refer to [this blog](https://www.sqlbi.com/articles/fundamentals-of-data-modeling/) for best practices in data modeling.

 ---